p/vcproj2cmake/README.txt

 Admittedly this is the worst case (which should be avoidable), but it does happen and it's not pretty.

+Not to mention that PCH frequently shadow proper dependency tracking of the headers that they include (to show that this is a more prominent
+problem: none of the 3 assorted-mixed-up public CMake PCH support modules currently offers proper rebuilds on include change!).

 Note that on VS2010, for /MP (multi-processor) builds in combination with using #import directives, using PCH appears to be necessary since using #import in standalone header files instead